apache/pulsar/site2/docs/security-kerberos.md

          .build();
  ```

-> The first two lines in the example above are hard coded, alternatively, you can set additional JVM parameters for JAAS and krb5 configuration file when you are running the application like below:
+> The first two lines in the example above are hard coded, alternatively, you can set additional JVM parameters for JAAS and krb5 configuration file when you run the application like below:

 ```
 java -cp -Djava.security.auth.login.config=/etc/pulsar/pulsar_jaas.conf -Djava.security.krb5.conf=/etc/pulsar/krb5.conf $APP-jar-with-dependencies.jar $CLASSNAME
 ```

-You must ensure that the operating system user who is starting pulsar client can reach the keytabs configured in the `pulsar_jaas.conf` file and kdc server in the `krb5.conf` file.
+You must ensure that the operating system user who starts pulsar client can reach the keytabs configured in the `pulsar_jaas.conf` file and kdc server in the `krb5.conf` file.

 #### Configure CLI tools

-If you are using a command-line tool (such as `bin/pulsar-client`, `bin/pulsar-perf` and `bin/pulsar-admin`), you need to preform the following steps:
+If you use a command-line tool (such as `bin/pulsar-client`, `bin/pulsar-perf` and `bin/pulsar-admin`), you need to preform the following steps:

 Step 1.
-Enter the command below to config your `client.conf`.
+Enter the command below to configure your `client.conf`.
 ```shell
 authPlugin=org.apache.pulsar.client.impl.auth.AuthenticationSasl
 authParams={"saslJaasClientSectionName":"PulsarClient", "serverType":"broker"}